NazarSpokeOfk/Larionov-REeposy/README.md

 - **Open your browser and enter `localhost:5000` or just enter localhost and press tab.**

-### Feel free to customize this README with additional sections or information as needed.
 # We're updated our app! 🛠
 #### OUR OLD APP
 ![Screenshot_1](https://github.com/NazarSpokeOfk/Larionov-REeposy/assets/167083296/f4286d18-b276-4f99-9490-d0ae40d9cc42)